 Strengthening school-based health care and student mental health:

 Finally, we also tracked several bills related to student health and well-being.
 A big win this session for Utah kids is the repeal of the so-called “No Promo Homo” in SB 196.
 Previously schools were not allowed to discuss homosexuality in the classroom and curricula.
-This harmful and discriminatory policy was repealed thanks to the efforts of Senator Stuart Adams (R-Layton), champions at Equality Utah and others for create a safer, creating more inclusive environment for Utah kids.
+This harmful and discriminatory policy was repealed thanks to the efforts of Senator Stuart Adams (R-Layton), champions at Equality Utah and others, creating a more inclusive environment for Utah kids.

 Another win for Utah students was Representative Thurston’s (R- Provo) bill HB 308 which will strengthen protections for Utah students against disease outbreaks, and standardize vaccination exemption requirements and procedures, creating an online education module for those seeking an exemption.